-The LTE and WiMAX networks are not targeted to work in the residence halls or on campus.
-This is why the wireless card in your NMU notebook is both WiFi and WiMAX enabled.
+The LTE network is not targeted to work in the residence halls or on campus.
+This is why the wireless cards in your NMU notebook support both WiFi and LTE.
 When on campus, use WiFi.
-You may have to turn off your WiMAX and turn on your WiFi to access the WiFi network.

 When should it be used?

-LTE and WiMAX coverage is measured in miles and not feet like WiFi.
-However, LTE and WiMAX networks are not faster than WiFi networks, they just have a larger coverage area.
-In fact, 802.11agn or 802.11ac WiFi is about 20-25 times faster than the WiMAX and 5-10 times faster than the LTE network.
-Average WiMAX speeds are 100kb-1mb UL and 1-7mb DL and average LTE speeds are 100kb-5mb UL and 1-25mb DL depending on distance from the serving tower site and building construction of the building you are in.
+LTE coverage is measured in miles and not feet like WiFi.
+However, LTE networks are not faster than WiFi networks, they just have a larger coverage area.
+In fact, 802.11agn or 802.11ac WiFi is about 5-10 times faster than the LTE network.
+Average LTE speeds are 100kb-5mb UL and 1-15mb DL depending on distance from the serving tower site and building construction of the building you are in.

-So, when you are on the NMU campus, you should turn LTE or WiMAX off and then connect to the NMU WiFi network as it much faster and has better in building signal strength.
+So, when you are on the NMU campus, you should turn LTE off and then connect to the NMU WiFi network as it much faster and has better in building signal strength.
 Likewise, when you are on campus and have access to a wired orange data jack, it will always be your fastest, strongest Internet connection.
-But when you're off campus, LTE or WiMAX is what you should choose to use when avaiable.
+But when you're off campus, LTE is what you should choose to use when available.

 Why is LTE and WiMAX important to NMU?